Social Entrepreneurship: Community and Innovation in Central Asia

 Launched in June 2024, the AUCA Makespace offers students, faculty, entrepreneurs, and local community members a creative environment in which to design, experiment, and invent in the spirit of innovation, entrepreneurship, and practical, hands-on learning.
 More than just a workshop, it serves as a learning environment where individuals can acquire practical skills, transform ideas into prototypes, and work together on interdisciplinary projects.
 It supports both curricular and extracurricular activities, enabling students to apply theoretical knowledge in practice, develop entrepreneurial initiatives, and explore solutions to real-world challenges.

 In addition to creative spaces for collaborative work, the Makerspace contains 3D printers, laser cutters, CNC cutters, robotics kits, sewing equipment for textile projects, and a computer lab for design and digital work.
 It is part of a network of more than 2,000 Makerspaces now operating worldwide.
-To learn more about Makerspaces and to see a global directory of Makerspaces, click here.
+To learn more about Makerspaces and to see a global directory or Makerspaces, click here: https://makerspace.com/

-To see more of the AUCA Makerspace, click here.
+To see more of the AUCA Makerspace, click here: https://www.youtube.com/watch?v=q8wEouJ-bgU

 Cultural Activities and Outings